Hargun-Preet/Project-Aegis/README.md

 By default, Supabase requires email verification for new users.
 You have two options:

 **Option 1: Disable Email Confirmation (for development)**
-1. Go to your Supabase Dashboard
+1. Go to your Supabase Dashboard.
-2. Navigate to Authentication → Settings
+2. Navigate to Authentication.
-3. Scroll down to "User Signups"
-4. Turn OFF "Enable email confirmations"
+3. In the Configuration pane, go to Sign In / Providers.
+4. Under User SignUps, toggle OFF Confirm your email.
+5. Click Save to apply changes.

 **Option 2: Enable Proper Email Verification (recommended for production)**
 1. Keep email confirmations enabled in Supabase
-2. Set up email templates in Authentication → Email Templates
+2. Set up your email templates in Authentication → Email under the Confirm signup scetion
-3. Configure your site URL in Authentication → URL Configuration
+3. Configure your Site URL in Authentication → URL Configuration
-4. The app will automatically handle email verification flow
+4. If you are pushing your code to production, you must add your website’s domain name here.
+5. By default, Supabase uses http://localhost:3000 in the confirmation emails.
+6. To fix this, go to your Supabase Dashboard → Authentication → URL Configuration → in the Site URL field, enter your website’s domain name, then save changes.

+Once configured, the confirmation emails will correctly redirect users to your website instead of localhost.

 ## 🔑 Usage Instructions